-Pelosi: Hill should debate Syria authorization
+Congress wants a say on Syria, split on timing, action

 "The President's action and any response demands that we immediately do our duty.
 Congress must live up to its constitutional responsibility to debate an Authorization of the Use of Military Force against a sovereign nation," Pelosi wrote in a letter to House Speaker Paul Ryan, Friday, just 12 hours after US forces launched a missile strike on a Syrian airbase.

-Speaking on the Senate Floor Friday morning, Senate Majority Leader Mitch McConnell said there will be an all senators briefing today about Syria and last night's airstrikes.
+Sen. Rand Paul, who golfed with Trump last weekend, said that the President's initial instincts voiced as a candidate about staying out of the Middle East were correct, and the recent shift he made after seeing the horrific pictures were a dangerous way to operate.
+There are horrifying things happening in all corners of the world, can't get emotional.

-"This was an action of consequence.
-It's a clear signal from America that Bashar al-Assad can no longer use chemical weapons against his own people with impunity.
-Additionally, for the attention of all senators, we'll have a briefing on this matter later today," McConnell said.
+"I think the President's instincts are similar to mine.
+I think he is not anxious to have the regime change, he's not anxious to be involved in every civil war.
+I think he's gone a different route on this particular instance," Paul told CNN's Phil Mattingly Friday.
+"But I think his overall persona and his overall beliefs about the Middle East are that being involved in every civil war is not a great idea."

 Pelosi's comments led a Democratic charge for Congress to vote to authorize military action in Syria.
-It's a step Congress was unable — or unwilling — to take in 2013 when Obama decided to ask Congress for approval first before he would strike the regime of Syrian President Bashar Assad.
+It's a step Congress was unable — or unwilling — to take several years ago when Obama decided to ask Congress for approval first before he would strike the regime of Syrian President Bashar Assad.

 Trump did not wait for that step, swiftly moving to respond to the chemical attack with a strike of 59 Tomahawk cruise missiles launched from US warships.